threeColorFr/threeColorFr.github.io/_pages/about.md

 Greetings to the world!

-My name is **Lecheng Ruan**, and I am a teacher, an engineer, a researcher regarding robotics and human-machine intelligence.
+My name is **Lecheng Ruan**, and I am a teacher, an engineer and a researcher regarding robotics and human-machine intelligence.
 My technical background spans mechatronics, control, optimization, signal processing, perception and dicision making.
 I currently co-supervise the center of intelligence in the laboratory of human-machine hybrid intelligence, College of Engineering, Peking University, China, and also lead the PKU-BIGAI joint team on hybrid intelligence.